Rahul171201/Classroom-App-Backend/README.md

 # Classroom-App-Backend
-A classroom app creted for online assessment and management of classes and assignments.
+A classroom app created for online assessment and management of classes and assignments.